 Close×

-Construction of the Musée Armand-Frappier's future facilities began the week of July 20, 2020.
-The $13.9 million project includes the acquisition and installation of state-of-the-art museological equipment.
-The 1,800-square-metre building will be adjacent to Cosmodome.
+Construction on the future Armand-Frappier Museum facilities began during the week of July 20, 2020.
+This $13.9 million project includes, among other things, the acquisition and installation of state-of-the-art museum equipment.
+The 1,800-square-meter building will be located next to Cosmodome.

-"The new building will be designed to ensure architectural and urbanistic integration with the surrounding environment.
-The concept focuses on the quality of the spaces and positioning the site as a unique tourist attraction, both regionally and nationally," said Aram Elagoz, Renaud's city councillor responsible for museums and libraries.
+“The new building will be designed to blend seamlessly into the surrounding environment, both architecturally and urbanistically.
+The concept focuses on the quality of the spaces and aims to position the site as a unique tourist attraction, both regionally and nationally,” said Aram Elagoz, Renaud’s city council member in charge of museums and libraries.

-The new building will house exhibition rooms, laboratories and a multi-purpose hall.
-The lobby, ticket office, boutique and checkroom will be shared with Cosmodome.
-Opening is scheduled for autumn 2021.
+The new building will house exhibition halls, laboratories, and a multipurpose room, among other facilities.
+The lobby, ticket office, gift shop, and coat check will be shared with the Cosmodome.
+The opening is scheduled for fall 2021.

-"These new facilities adjacent to Cosmodome will enable our institution to better fulfill its mission of fostering understanding of the sciences related to human health in order to contribute to improving the well-being of individuals and communities.
-The new building will enable us to welcome more visitors and offer them an enhanced experience in premises adapted to museum functions.
-It will also enable us to generate increased self-financing to ensure the Museum's long-term future.
-All the Museum's stakeholders warmly thank Ville de Laval and Canadian Heritage for making this major project possible!" confirmed the Museum's General Manager, Guylaine Archambault.
+“These new facilities adjacent to Cosmodome our institution to better fulfill its mission: to promote understanding of the sciences related to human health in order to contribute to improving the well-being of individuals and communities.
+The new building will indeed allow us to welcome more visitors and offer them an enhanced experience in spaces designed for museum functions.
+It will also generate increased self-funding to ensure the Museum’s long-term sustainability.
+All of the Museum’s stakeholders warmly thank the City of Laval and Canadian Heritage for making this major project possible!” confirmed the Museum’s Executive Director, Guylaine Archambault.

-This project is made possible in part through the financial participation of Canadian Heritage.
+This project is made possible in part by funding from Canadian Heritage.

 Source